-Through a diverse mix of disciplines, perspectives, and approaches, GBHI strives to improve brain health by advocating and campaigning for the brain health of disadvantaged populations across the world.
+Through a diverse mix of disciplines, perspectives, and approaches, GBHI strives to improve brain health by advocating for the brain health of disadvantaged populations across the world.
 We strive to create knowledge, build the evidence base, and lead change in practice, perception, and policy across social, economic, and political institutions and communities worldwide in the areas of brain health and dementia prevention.

 The relationship between GBHI and the communities we serve creates a force for change and a hub around which new initiatives can be centered—developing best practices through a highly collaborative approach.